anastmur/paper_analizer/README.md

     docker run --rm --init --ulimit core=0 -p 8070:8070 lfoppiano/grobid:0.8.0

-Depending on which images you have downloaded.
+Depending on which image you have downloaded.

 ## How to use
 ### Steps